Gurimarie/Entertainments-r-us/README.md

 ### Code:

 - https://github.com/PaulFrankling/discover-north-yorks used for README-structure.
-- Code Institute courses for everything
+- In setting up this project I have followed closely the run-through-project "Project Boutique Ado" in the Code Institute courses.

 ### Content: